randyrossi/vicii-kawari/REGISTERS.md

 The extra registers described here should remain functional across all VICII-Kawari variants.
-This way, the official configuration utility will be able to at least query the variant name and version on any variant (as well as set palette colors, change video standard, or other common features between variants).
+This way, the official configuration utility will be able to at least query the variant name and version on any variant (as well as change video standard or other common features between variants).
 Users will be able to at least identify what variant they are running even if they use the official config utility.
 Also, programs can run a simple check routine that will run on all variants and can display a user friendly message indicating the wrong variant is installed.

 # Notation